In my last post, I talked about how I been relentlessly working on my putting.

 I was beyond surprised.
 From 8’ hitting 4 balls 10 times just like before here’s what the results were:

-I made 30 putts going 3 out of 4 every time for a 75% make percentage.
+I made 30 putts going 3 out of 4 every time for 75% made.
 I missed left 10 times (25%) and didn’t miss one putt to the right.

 I’ve been consistently maintaining those types of numbers on a nightly basis.
-Some days it’s better and of course some days it’s not as impressive but for the most part I’m putting incredibly well.
-Even on putts with some break I’m getting the ball to the hole where I want it to be and my misses are very manageable.
+Some days it’s better and of course some days it’s not.
+As impressive but for the most part, I’m putting incredibly well.
+Even on putts with some break, I’m getting the ball to the hole.
+And, my misses are very manageable.

-Who knows, maybe 2015 will be the year I finally break through and shoot a round in the 70’s for the first time in my life!
-I know it there and now with this new found confidence in my putting I know it’s obtainable!
+Who knows, maybe 2015 will be the year I finally break through and score in the 70s.
+I know its there and now, with this new found confidence in my putting, I know it’s obtainable!